basrijn/lora_experiments/README.md

 # LORA testing

+## Issues
+If two radio do not want to connect reliably, check if you are using a narrow bandwidth.
+Small amounts if misallignment between the frequencies used by the radios causes issues.

 ## Reliable datagram
 Make sure to only do a manager.init() and not a driver.init() AND an manager.init().
 The effect is that the TX power is dropped to near zero.